satish05112003/SmartAssistiveStick/README.md

 # Smart Assistive Stick System

-An end-to-end assistive safety platform that combines hardware sensing, a user mobile app, and a caregiver monitoring app.
-The goal is to improve safety, navigation support, and emergency response for visually impaired users.
+An end-to-end assistive safety platform that integrates embedded hardware, Android applications, and cloud services to support navigation and safety for visually impaired users.

-## Why This Project Matters

-This project demonstrates practical engineering across embedded systems, Android development, real-time cloud sync, and UX for accessibility-focused use cases.
+---

+## Overview

+This project combines:

+* Arduino-based hardware for environment sensing
+* A user Android application for real-time assistance
+* A caregiver Android application for remote monitoring
+* Firebase for real-time data synchronization

+The system enables obstacle detection, voice guidance, live location tracking, and emergency response.

+---

 ## System Architecture

-The system has three main layers:
+The system consists of three layers:

-1. Hardware Layer
+### 1. Hardware Layer

-- Smart stick built with Arduino + sensors to detect environment and trigger events.
+A smart stick built using Arduino and sensors to detect obstacles and trigger events.

-2. Mobile Apps Layer
+### 2. Mobile Applications

-- SmartAssistiveStickApp: User-facing Android app for alerts, location, and assistance features.
-- Caregiver: Caregiver-facing Android app for live monitoring and emergency follow-up.
+* SmartAssistiveStickApp (user-side application)
+* Caregiver application (monitoring-side application)

-3. Cloud Layer
+### 3. Cloud Layer

-- Firebase Authentication + Realtime Database/Firestore for secure identity and real-time data sync.
+* Firebase Realtime Database for real-time data exchange

+---

 ## Repository Structure